05 Nov 2019

 The Evatt Primary School community is thrilled with their new Indigenous garden and outdoor learning space.

-The focus of the Indigenous garden is a yarning circle, which was a cultural integrity priority for the school and completed as part of the it's Reconciliation Action Plan.
+The focus of the Indigenous garden is a yarning circle, which was a cultural integrity priority for the school and completed as part of their Reconciliation Action Plan.

 This space will be used to support the school’s Indigenous, social and emotional learning programs, providing a specially designed place for students to meet and talk together.